falkr/ttm4175/pages/unit-net1/teamwork.md

 This will be achieved using available networking tools in Linux to manage a simple Raspberry Pi network.

-:goals: After this lab you will be able to:
+:goals: After this lab you will be able to

 - Understand and apply basic binary arithmetic
 - Understand IP addresses and their organisation into subnets